 NUR 655 Ethics for Advanced Practice Nursing (B).
 This course applies the basics of ethics: beneficence, autonomy, justice and veracity to advance nursing practice.
 Examines ethical concerns that are frequently encountered in health care and advanced nursing practice.
 Examines how law applies to advanced nursing practice, liability in patient care, and the workplace.
 Develops and enhances the advanced practice nurse’s confidence in ethical decision making skills.
-3 credits.
 3 Cr.
 Summer.

 NUR 660 Care of Older Adults Across the Care Continuum (B).
 Adults over the age of 65 are the fastest growing demographic.
 Older adults commonly receive healthcare services across the healthcare continuum, including the community, hospital, and long term care settings.
 They will continue to be the largest users of healthcare resources.
 This course will provide nursing students with the theoretical background, knowledge, and application strategies to address the complex healthcare needs of this population throughout the care continuum.
 3 Cr.